hristopanev/CookingBook-spring/README.md

 - Post and share your cooking recipe
 - Follow your friends
 - Save your loved recipe
-- Make your shoping notes
+- Make your shopping notes